 Let There Be Rock: AC/DC Lead Guitarist Angus Young on Picking Hard

-This column comes from Angus Young's classic magazine column, "Let There Be Rock."
+The following is from Angus Young's classic Guitar World column, "Let There Be Rock."
 Interview by Nick Bowcott.

 GUITAR WORLD: Did you play that hard from the moment you started or is it something that evolved?

 I've always liked to really hit the strings.
-I grew up with Mal [Mal is Angus' nickname for his brother Malcolm, AC/DC's rhythm guitarist/riff-writer-GW Ed.), who, besides having a great right [picking] hand, really understands how to get the most out of a guitar.
+I grew up with Mal [Mal is Angus' nickname for his brother Malcolm], who, besides having a great right [picking] hand, really understands how to get the most out of a guitar.
 He would always tell me, "don't tickle it, hit the bugger!"

 The verse of "Sin City" [Powerage] is a good example of this being put into action.